Maintainers

 • Maintainers: broonie, khilman, padovan

-The KernelCI Slack channel may be used as an alternative to IRC.
-However, more people are using IRC so Slack is only there to facilitate communication when IRC is not practical.
+The KernelCI Discord channel may be used as an alternative to IRC.
+However, more people are using IRC so Discord is only there to facilitate communication when IRC is not practical.

 Twitter